Matex600/Warhammer-Quiz/README.md

 [Click here To View Site Live!](https://matex600.github.io/Warhammer-Quiz/)

-It is recommended for users to open any links found in this README with Ctrl + left mouse button (Windows) Control + click (Mac)
+It is recommended for users to open any links found in this README with Ctrl + left mouse button (Windows) Control + click (Mac).
 # UX

 ## User Stories